Home » RECIPES » THE BASICS » SYRUP » Vanilla Simple Syrup

 Pouring Syrup into a coffee cup.

-Ingredients in Vanilla Simple Syrup
+Vanilla Simple Syrup Ingredients

 Ingredients.
 Sugar, water, vanilla beans, and a airtight glass container.